MaddulaPavan/FAZExCREW-SC1_annam/README.md

 # Requirements
 To run this project, ensure you have the following dependencies installed:

-Python 3.6+
+Python 3.6+,
-PyTorch
+PyTorch,
-torchvision
+torchvision,
-pandas
+pandas,
-numpy
+numpy,
-matplotlib
+matplotlib,
-seaborn
+seaborn,
-Pillow (PIL)
+Pillow (PIL),
-scikit-learn
+scikit-learn,
 tqdm

 # Code Structure